 Modifying your existing locks and deadbolts is a cost effective way to make your locks more secure.
 A certified locksmith is able to make modifications (by adding security pins) to many existing cylinder locks in order to increase the resistance to bump keys at a much lower cost then replacing the locks.
 Generally this option makes bumping somewhat more difficult but not impossible.

-If security is paramount and you want to sleep comfortably with the knowledge that your house is officially bump-proof, you can install new high security locks like the Abloy deadbolt on your exterior doors coupled with a common-sense frame and door reinforcements.
+If security is paramount and you want to sleep comfortably with the knowledge that your house is officially bump-proof, you can install new high security smartlocks like the Abloy deadbolt on your exterior doors coupled with a common-sense frame and door reinforcements.
 These are high security deadbolt locks that are difficult, but not impossible to manipulate.
 BiLock offers a lock with programmable side bars and has no top pins, these locks are not vulnerable to bumping and also nearly impossible to pick or manipulate.
 Your local locksmith can advise you on the best lock for your situation, based on budget and desired level of security.

 Another option is installing non tumbler locks such as rotating disk locks, or magnetic / electronic locks.